wangfeishsh/baocy/zookeeper.md

 quorum，原指为了处理事务、拥有做出决定的权力而必须出席的众议员或参议员的数量（一般指半数以上）。（最低）法定人数。

-_**Note**_
+**_Note_**

 _For replicated mode, a minimum of three servers are required, and it is strongly recommended that you have an odd number of servers.
 If you only have two servers, then you are in a situation where if one of them fails, there are not enough machines to form a majority quorum.
-Two servers is inherently __**less**__ stable than a single server, because there are two single points of failure._
+Two servers is inherently _****_less_****_ stable than a single server, because there are two single points of failure._

+The required **conf\/zoo.cfg** file for replicated mode is similar to the one used in standalone mode, but with a few differences.
+Here is an example:

+`tickTime=2000`

+`dataDir=/var/lib/zookeeper`

+`clientPort=2181`

+`initLimit=5`

+`syncLimit=2`

+`server.1=zoo1:2888:3888`

+`server.2=zoo2:2888:3888`

+`server.3=zoo3:2888:3888`

+The new entry, **initLimit** is timeouts ZooKeeper uses to limit the length of time the ZooKeeper servers in quorum have to connect to a leader.
+The entry **syncLimit** limits how far out of date a server can be from a leader.

+With both of these timeouts, you specify the unit of time using **tickTime**.
+In this example, the timeout for initLimit is 5 ticks at 2000 milleseconds a tick, or 10 seconds.

+The entries of the form _server.X_ list the servers that make up the ZooKeeper service.
+When the server starts up, it knows which server it is by looking for the file _myid_ in the data directory.
+That file has the contains the server number, in ASCII.

+Finally, note the two port numbers after each server name: " 2888" and "3888".
+Peers use the former port to connect to other peers.
+Such a connection is necessary so that peers can communicate, for example, to agree upon the order of updates.
+More specifically, a ZooKeeper server uses this port to connect followers to the leader.
+When a new leader arises, a follower opens a TCP connection to the leader using this port.
+Because the default leader election also uses TCP, we currently require another port for leader election.
+This is the second port in the server entry.